aviladotgibert/dhcp_dns_script/README.md

-## Generating the key to secure DNS / DHCP exchanges
+## (Esto no lo he probado aún, lo dejo comentado todo...)
+Generating the key to secure DNS / DHCP exchanges

 Generate your secret key.
 ```bash